Easy, Equitable, Compliant

 Sponsor Benefit

-Agencies (e.g. NSF) retain control of the award and avoids returning unspent funds to the general account, ensuring continued alignment with program goals.
+Agencies (e.g. NSF) retain control of the award and avoid returning unspent funds to the general account, ensuring continued alignment with program goals.

 PI Benefit